Multiplicity dependence of $\Upsilon$ production at forward rapidity in pp collisions at $\sqrt{s}$ = 13 TeV: Analysis

-The systematic uncertainty on the self-normalized $\Upsilon$ yield results from four contributions, shown in Table~\ref{t:syst_relY}.
-The systematic uncertainty on the $\Upsilon$ signal extraction is evaluated by considering three alternative background shapes --- a VWG, the product of two exponentials, and the product of an exponential and a power law function --- and three alternative invariant mass fit ranges --- [6, 13], [5, 14], and [7, 12]~GeV/$c^{2}$.
-In addition, when extracting the signal in multiplicity classes, the $\Upsilon$(1S) mean mass and width, extracted from the multiplicity-integrated fit, are varied within their uncertainties.
-The raw yield ratio of $N_{\Upsilon}^{i}$/$N_{\Upsilon}$ for each multiplicity class~$i$, and the corresponding systematic uncertainty, are calculated as the average and the standard deviation of the results corresponding to the various options considered for the signal extraction.
-The MB trigger efficiency ($\varepsilon_{\mathrm{INEL>0}}$) affects the $\Upsilon$ yields of the lowest and the integrated multiplicity classes with an associated systematic uncertainty of 1$\%$ ($\epsilon_{\mathrm{INEL>0,~yield}}^{1}$) and 0.5$\%$ ($\epsilon_{\mathrm{INEL>0}}$), respectively.
-The contamination efficiency factor $\varepsilon_{\mathrm{INEL}=0}$, mentioned before, is characterized by an associated systematic uncertainty of~2\%, while the systematic uncertainty for the vertex quality correction ($\varepsilon_{\mathrm{vtx}}$) and the pileup rejection ($\varepsilon_{\mathrm{pu}}$) are both found to be negligible.
-As a further test, the ratio $N_\mathrm{MB}^{\mathrm{eq},i} / N_\mathrm{MB}^{\mathrm{eq}}$ was evaluated using the number of dimuon triggers and the trigger rejection factors in each multiplicity class, as detailed in Ref.~\cite{ALICE:2021zkd}, resulting in a negligible difference (0.02\%) with respect to the approach considered in the present analysis.
+The systematic uncertainty on the $\Upsilon$ signal extraction is estimated by varying the fit configuration as described above.
+The yield ratio $N_{\Upsilon}^{i}$/$N_{\Upsilon}$ in multiplicity class $i$ is computed for each of the 729 considered configurations, then the results are averaged and their \textit{r.m.s.} is taken as the signal extraction systematic uncertainty.
+When double ratios are computed for the $\Upsilon$ measurement, the $\Upsilon$(nS)/$\Upsilon$(1S) yield ratio is extracted for each fit configuration, then results are averaged and the \textit{r.m.s.} taken as systematic uncertainty, so that correlated contributions to the signal extraction systematic uncertainty cancel.
+The uncertainty on the MB trigger efficiency ($\varepsilon_{\mathrm{INEL>0,~yield}}$) is propagated to the $\Upsilon$ yields of the lowest and the integrated multiplicity classes, resulting in a systematic uncertainty of 1$\%$ ($\epsilon_{\mathrm{INEL>0,~yield}}^{1}$) and 0.5$\%$ ($\epsilon_{\mathrm{INEL>0,~yield}}$), respectively.
+The contamination efficiency factor $\varepsilon_{\mathrm{INEL}=0}$, mentioned before, is characterized by an associated systematic uncertainty of~2\%, while the systematic uncertainty for the vertex quality correction and the pileup rejection ($\varepsilon_{\mathrm{pu}}$) are both found to be negligible.
+As a further test, the ratio $N_\mathrm{MB}^{\mathrm{eq},i} / N_\mathrm{MB}^{\mathrm{eq}}$ is evaluated using the number of dimuon triggers and the trigger rejection factors in each multiplicity class, as detailed in Ref.~\cite{ALICE:2021zkd}, resulting in a negligible difference (0.02\%) with respect to the approach considered in the present analysis.

-All the aforementioned systematic uncertainties are added in quadrature and are reported in the bottom part of Table~\ref{t:syst_relY} as the total systematic uncertainty for each upsilon state; whenever the source implies a dependence on multiplicity, the minimum and maximum uncertainties are indicated.
+All the aforementioned systematic uncertainties are added in quadrature and are reported in the bottom part of Table~\ref{t:syst_relY} as the total systematic uncertainty for each $\Upsilon$ state; whenever the source implies a dependence on multiplicity, the minimum and maximum uncertainties are indicated.
+Systematic uncertainties related to muon triggering and reconstruction (trigger efficiency, tracking efficiency and matching efficiency) cancel when computing the self-normalized $\Upsilon$ yields.